augsmachado/ebay-scraper/README.md

 -   new endpoints to get tech, home and fashion deals
 -   new payload response: /products and /status
 -   if payload's value is not informed by seller, then it will be filled like "uninformed"
+-   new endpoint to get product reviews
+-   this new version fix bugs like filling in empty fields, allowing searches with multiple terms, bringing more details about the product and the seller

 **_Support for eBay subdomains_**
 This feature is supported by the following endpoints: